galaxyproject/training-material/topics/proteomics/tutorials/maxquant-msstats-dda-lfq/tutorial.md

 > ### {% icon question %} Questions
 >
 > 1. How many proteins and features were identified in total?
+> 2. In which columns (number) are the potential contaminants in the protein group and evidence file respectively?
-> 2. How large is the proportion of potential contaminants?
+> 3. How large is the proportion of potential contaminants?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 2622 protein groups and ~240000 features were found in total (number of lines of protein group and evidence files)
 > > 2.
+They are in column 118 (protein groups) and 54 (evidence)
+> > 3.
 Up to 60% of the samples intensities derive from potential contaminants (PTXQC plots page 7)
 > >
 > {: .solution}
 >